Labor adopts desperate measures

 Mr Abbott, who ruled out leading a minority government on Sunday, hardened his language yesterday, declaring he would allow Labor to govern with minor parties rather than negotiate with the Greens and independents.

-The second is his invitation to Julia Gillard to join him on the campaign trail:
+The second is his invitation to Julia Gillard to join him on

 The Prime Minister said the former prime minister would be welcome to campaign with him whenever she liked to help him win on September 7.
 "Julia would be welcome to participate in the campaign in any way she chose fit," Mr Rudd told ABC's 7.30 program.